AkbasMesut/TMDB_API_Automation/README.md

-# A101_Test_Practicum
+# A101 Test Automation

-used cucumber framework with gherkin language
+This project used cucumber framework with gherkin language.

+## Test Steps
+- go to www.a101.com.tr
+-